Here you can access data and intelligence relating to health and wellbeing.

 - The Fingertips interactive tool provides access to a number of health indicators which support the Public Health Outcomes Framework.
 This sets out a vision for public health, desired outcomes and indicators to aid understanding of how well public health is being improved and protected.

-- Data is also available from Fingertimps on Wider Determinants of Health including edcation, crime and rmployment.
+- Data is also available from Fingertips on Wider Determinants of Health including education, crime and employment.

 - The Local Health providing access to interactive maps and reports relating to health for local areas, and allows users to create ward level health reports.